More Competitive Teacher Salaries

 Through the years, the District 49 community of families and stakeholders has overwhelmingly supported our teachers.
 We’ve listened to you and our workforce, making it a strategic priority to invest in our teachers and improve their pay year-to-year.
 As our community continues to grow and welcome more families and students to D49 we’ve taken a fresh look at how neighboring districts recruit prospective teachers and compensate their educators.
 The research reinforces what we already know: D49 teachers, despite filling top priority roles in the rapidly growing D49 family, are still underpaid.

 Promises Made: In 2014, ballot measure 3A, a Mill Levy Override, was passed with a purpose of "attracting and retaining highly effective teachers..."Those funds were used to reposition teachers who lost compensation steps on the District 49 pay scale during the economic downturn.
 The plan was approved in 2015 to help retain our highly effective instructors.

-After this reposition plan is complete, 2014 3A funds will shift focus to attracting
+Promises Kept: After this reposition plan was complete, 2014 3A funds were shifted to focus on attracting new teachers.

 Promises Made: In 2016, 3B was passed by a two-to-one margin.
 The first priority of the Building Our Future Community plan included dedicated funding for our most important resource, our educators.

 Promises Kept: Per the 3B Priority 1 criteria, an additional $1 million annually has gone to teachers’ salaries in order to attract and retain highly effective teachers.

 In 2018, voters passed 4C, which combined 3A and 3B into our current MLO structure, keeping all priorities while allowing some district funds to grow in step with our expanding community.

 Despite all of this, D49 still struggles in three areas when it comes to teachers.